phiggins42/plugd/README.md

   * escape.js - html encode and decode utilities.
   * experimental.js - the name says it all, stay away from here.
   * exportNS.js - provides a function to export one namespace to another.
 Used for MooJo, which exports dojo.* onto window.*
-  * feature.js - experimental feature detection framework
+  * feature.js - experimental feature detection framework, moved to [http://github.com/phiggins42/has.js has.js].
   * fixed.js - experimental position:fixed with animation
   * hover.js - provides preloading hover image states
   * keys.js - provides Object.keys and Object.vals as dojo.keys(Object) and dojo.vals(Obj) respectively